isotopp/isotopp.github.io/content/posts/2023-05-12-50-years-in-filesystems-1994.md

 Recovering a large filesystem after a crash can be slow.
-The recovery time is proportional to the size of the filesystem, and the number of files in it, because the system basically has to scan the entire filesystem and rebuild the directory tree in order to sure things are consistent.
+The recovery time is proportional to the size of the filesystem, and the number of files in it, because the system basically has to scan the entire filesystem and rebuild the directory tree in order to ensure things are consistent.
 With XFS, the filesystem also is a lot more fragile, as it provides a variable number of inodes, spread out non-contiguously over the disk.
 Recovering them would be extra expensive.